classyvaibhav/vaibhav.github.io/README.md

-# Résumé Shell
+# Resume Shell

-Résumé Shell is a shell looking website that you can use as your resume.
+Resume Shell is a shell looking website that you can use as your resume.

 ## Usage